Mini-kun/RoyalLauncher/README.md

     <img width="800" height="auto" src="https://gdevs.io/showcase.jpg" alt="GDLauncher" />
 </p>

-## 🎮 What is GDLauncher
+## 🎮 What is RoyalLaunch

-GDLauncher is a custom open-source Minecraft launcher written from the ground up in electron/react.
+RoyalLaunch is a custom open-source Minecraft launcher written from the ground up in electron/react.
 Its main goal is to make it easy and enjoyable to manage different Minecraft versions and install `forge/fabric`, bringing the playing and modding experience to the next level!
+(Fork from GDLauncher)

 ## ⚡️ Comparison with Twitch Launcher

-This is an example of the time that GDLauncher takes to install a modpack in comparison to Twitch.
+This is an example of the time that RoyalLaunch takes to install a modpack in comparison to Twitch.
 Both tests are running at the same time over a 1Gbps network to ensure that the network doesn't impact the comparison.

-- GDLauncher: `52s`
+- RoyalLaunch: `52s`
 - Twitch Launcher: `145s`

 <p align="center">